google/styleguide/docguide/best_practices.md

 ## Prefer the good over the perfect

 Your documentation should be as good as possible within a reasonable time frame.
-The standards for an documentation review are different from the standards for code reviews.
+The standards for a documentation review are different from the standards for code reviews.
 Reviewers can and should ask for improvements, but in general, the author should always be able to invoke the "Good Over Perfect Rule".
 It's preferable to allow authors to quickly submit changes that improve